Yalu River: Geography

 The depth of the Yalu River varies from some of the more shallow parts on the eastern side in Hyesan (1 m) to the deeper parts of the river near the Yellow Sea (2.5 m).
 The estuary is the site of the Amrok River estuary Important Bird Area, identified as such by BirdLife International.

 About 205 islands are on the Yalu.
 A 1962 border treaty between North Korea and China split the islands according to which ethnic group was living on each island.
 North Korea possesses 127 and China 78.
 Due to the division criteria, some islands such as Hwanggumpyong Island belong to North Korea, but abut the Chinese side of the river.

 History

+Imperial era

-The river basin is the site where Goguryeo rose to power.
-Many former fortresses are located along the river and the former capital of that kingdom was situated at what is now the medium-sized city of Ji'an along the Yalu, a site rich in Goguryeo era relics.
+The river basin is the site where the ancient Korean kingdom of Goguryeo rose to power.
+Many former fortresses are located along the river and the former capital of that kingdom was situated at what is now the medium-sized city of Ji'an along the Yalu, a site rich in Goguryeo-era relics.

 Wihwa Island on the river is historically famous as the place where, in 1388, General Yi Songgye (later Taejo of Joseon) decided to turn back his army southward to Kaesong in the first of a series of revolts that eventually led to the establishment of the Joseon dynasty.